opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 Trace analytics with OTel protocol analytics in OpenSearch Dashboards provides comprehensive insights into distributed systems.
 OpenSearch Dashboards gives you a capabilities to correlate signals, identify relationships, and uncover root causes of issues in a single interface.
 You can analyze and visualize the following:

 - [Service](https://opentelemetry.io/docs/specs/semconv/resource/#service): The components of a distributed application.
 These components are significant logical terms used to measure and monitor the application's building blocks to validate the system's health.
-- [Traces](https://opentelemetry.io/docs/concepts/signals/traces/): The end-to-end visibility into requests' journeys across Services, offering insights into latency and performance issues.
+- [Traces](https://opentelemetry.io/docs/concepts/signals/traces/): The end-to-end visibility into requests' journeys across services, offering insights into latency and performance issues.
 - [RED metrics](https://opentelemetry.io/docs/specs/otel/metrics/api/): The metrics for service health and performance, measured as requests per second (rate), failed requests (errors), and request processing time (duration).

 ### Trace analytics visualizations

-Service visualizations, such as a table or map, help you logically analyze service behavior and accuracy.
+Services visualizations, such as a table or map, help you logically analyze service behavior and accuracy.
 The following visualizations can help you identify anomalies and errors:

 - **Services table**
-  - A RED indicator, along with connected upstream and downstream services, and other actions, is indicated in each table column.
+  - A RED indicator, along with connected upstream and downstream services and other actions, is indicated in each table column.
 The following image is an example **Services** table.

   ![Services table]({{site.url}}{{site.baseurl}}/images/trace-analytics/services-table.png)